railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :sign: Sign on Reports, selection, required

-    *Allows to change the displayed amount of the balance in the reports, in order to see positive results instead of negative ones in expenses accounts.*
+    *Allows you to change the sign of the balance amount displayed in the reports, so that you can see positive figures instead of negative ones in expenses accounts.*